Caputommy/FollowMe_Robot_Simulator/README.md

 This application can run a simulation based on:
 - An environment, made of two-dimensional labeled areas,
-- A program made of instruction followed by all robots in the simulation.
+- A program made of instructions followed by all robots in the simulation.

 ## Building and running